bernhard-pfann/lad-gpt/README.md

 - <code>src/chat.py:</code> Contains the function for conversational interaction with the model.
 - <code>src/utils.py:</code> Other useful utility functions.
 - <code>run.py:</code> The main script with an argument parser to call either of the three actions ("preprocess", "train", "chat").
+- <code>config.py:</code> Parameters for preprocessing and model training are recorded.

 ## How to Get Started
 ### Installation: